ohhi-vn/easy_rpc/README.md

 ## Example

-You can go to example folder to see how config & how to wrap a remote module.
+You can go to example folder to see how EasyRpc work, check config & run and see.

 Go to [Github](https://github.com/ohhi-vn/easy_rpc/tree/main/example) and follow the README in sub folders.